 The 9th Circuit’s decision is that:

 Students eligible for special education services can receive services until their 22nd birthday, even if their birthday is in the middle of the school year.
-The student continues to qualify for special education until age 22 if:
+The student continues to qualify for special education until they turn 22 if:

 According to a Q&A document provided by OSPI (Washington Office of Superintendent of Public Instruction), school districts should identify 21-year-old students on IEPs who haven’t yet received diplomas.
 They should hold IEP team meetings to discuss whether each student is “on track to graduate with a diploma or age out and whether the IEP team believes the student requires additional services over the summer or into the 2024–25 school year, until their 22nd birthday.”